LukeShortCloud/rootpages/src/storage/file_systems.rst

 -  2-8GB = RAM
 -  > 8GB = 8GB

 `Tests <../unix_distributions/steamos.html#increase-swap-size-and-vram>`__ on the Steam Deck show that a total of 32 GB of tmpfs (RAM and swap) provide the best gaming performance for APUs.
 Anything beyond that provides no performance benefits.
-This assumes that the iGPU from the APU will use 4 GB as VRAM.
+This assumes that the iGPU from the APU will use 8 GB as VRAM.
+That means that systems with dGPUs can use 24 GB of tmpfs instead.
 For the best results, add swap to a fast drive such as a NVMe drive.

 RAIDs
 -----